PROTOVORE: The Artificial Digestive System That Could Teach Robots to Eat Energy

 The second stop is environmental.

-Pesticides, habitat fragmentation, rising temperatures, fungal pathogens, mites, artificial nighttime lighting, electromagnetic noise, and nutritional collapse from monoculture ecosystems are stacking together like layers of pressure on biological systems that evolved for millions of years under completely different conditions.
+Pesticides, habitat fragmentation, rising temperatures, fungal pathogens, mites, artificial nighttime lighting, electromagnetic noise, and nutritional collapse from monoculture ecosystems are stacking together like layers of pressure on biological systems.

 The Rabbit Hole